diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 ```

 - `fetchBoards`: it will first dispatch the `BOARDS_FETCHING` action type so we can render the spinner previously mentioned.
 I will also launch the http request to the back-end to retrieve the boards owned by the user which will be handled by the `BoardController:index` action.
 When the response is back, it will dispatch the boards to the store.
-- `showForm`: this one is pretty simple and it will just dispatch the `BOARDS_SHOW_FORM` action to set whether we want to show the for or not.
+- `showForm`: this one is pretty simple and it will just dispatch the `BOARDS_SHOW_FORM` action to set whether we want to show the form or not.
 - `create`: it will send a `POST` request to create the new board.
-If the response is successful  then it will dispatch the `BOARDS_NEW_BOARD_CREATED` action with the created board, so its added to the boards in the store and it will navigate to show board route.
+If the response is successful  then it will dispatch the `BOARDS_NEW_BOARD_CREATED` action with the created board, so its added to the boards in the store and it will navigate to the show board route.
 In case there is any error it will dispatch the `BOARDS_CREATE_ERROR`.

 ### The reducer